BA371 — Class Project

 problem/opportunity the sponsor has asked us to address.

-- Chapter 2: Write-up and modeling of the current business processes.
+- Chapter 2: Write-up and modeling of the current business process.
 This includes:

-- Delivery 2: Database design, Architecture design, User interface design.
+- Delivery 2: Database design and implementation.
 This includes:

 - Clean-up and corrections made to Chapters 1 and 2.